cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/emulation.md

 # Device reset

-The device can be reset by selecting one of the reset options from the menu.
+The device can be reset by selecting "reset" from the menu.
 This is equivalent to pushing a pin into the reset hole on a real device.
 The different options correspond to different key combinations held while the device resets.